 “The Insurance Forms Are Enough”

 The insurance forms only request basic information, but lack the supporting evidence the insurer needs to approve your disability benefits.
 Insurers are not there to assist you in obtaining benefits.
-Insurers don’t want you seeking an ERISA disability attorney in New Jersey because if you do not provide necessary information during the administrative level (initial application and appeal), you cannot introduce new evidence in an appeal to the court, losing your claim to benefits.
+Insurers don’t want you seeking an ERISA disability attorney in New Jersey or New York because if you do not provide necessary information during the administrative level (initial application and appeal), you cannot introduce new evidence in an appeal to the court, losing your claim to benefits.

 “I Can Get A Lawyer Later”